piafle3005/group3/use-cases/use-case-24.md

 ### Failed End Condition

-The report is not produced, and we didn't get the requested information about the population city/not city region information.
+The report is not produced, and we didn't get the requested information about the population city/not city country information.

 ### Primary Actor